How often should you change the water in your cat fountain?

 Be meticulous when searching because dirt can get lodged in lots of places in a cat water fountain.

-Due to the filtration system, it can easily send the dirt through its system, causing the dirt to get lodged anywhere.
+Due to the filtration system, it can easily send dirt through its system, causing the dirt to get lodged anywhere.

-Why does my cat water fountain foam?
+Why does my cat’s water fountain foam?

-If the water in your fountain begins to bubble and foam at the top, then that means it is a couple days past from a good, thorough clean.
+If the water in your fountain begins to bubble and foam at the top, then that means it is a couple days past a good, thorough clean.

 As stated before, you need to clean the fountain every two days to ensure that your cat has a constant stream of fresh drinking water.